Seasons of the Year: Production

+It was his second and last collaboration with cinematographer Mikhail Vartanov, after Autumn Pastoral (1971).

 Release

 Seasons of the Year was released in 1975.
 Decades later it became critically admired in the West, showing at the 40th Berlin International Film Festival (1990), CPH:DOX (2003), the 68th Venice International Film Festival (2011) and the International Documentary Film Festival Amsterdam (2012 and 2021).
 The scene of farmers sliding down the snowy hills with sheep and rolling haystacks down a steep hill have become famous.

+Restoration

+In 2026, five decades after its original release, Cineteca di Bologna under Peleshyan's supervision restored five silent shorts films from his filmography, including Seasons of the Year.
+The 4K scanning took place at Public Television Company of Armenia, in association with: Cinema Foundation of Armenia, Public Television Company of Armenia, VGIK and Belarusfilm.
+Additional support by: ZDF/Arte, ArMa Media Production LLC and Calouste Gulbenkian Foundation.

 Legacy

 Andrei Ujică listed it among his favourite films, calling it "not a frame too short, not a frame too long."
 Verena Paravel also described seeing it on her first day of film school, calling it "the beginning of a cognitive and creative revolution for me."
 Ian Christie has written that Seasons of the Year is a "a vivid calendar of land and animal husbandry," comparing it to Salt for Svanetia (1930).

 It was listed at #47 on Sight & Sound's list of the Critics’ 50 Greatest Documentaries of All Time, and finished #14 on the Filmmakers' list.